 For now, we selected the option as Field and selected Sales Amount in descending.

 Once you click the OK button, sort the Color (group) data and order by its sales amount in Descending.

 Until now, it looks easy to implement it.
-Because we are performing sort operations on Tableau Color (group), which is lying inside the English Country Region Name.
+We are performing sort operations on Tableau Color (group), which is lying inside the English Country Region Name.
 Let’s see what will happen if we perform on the Country column.
-Select and Right Click on the English Country Region name Dimension and select the Sort.. option from the context menu
+Select and Right Click on the English Country Region name Dimension and select the Sort.. option from the context menu.

 Here also, we have chosen the option as Tableau sort Field and selected Sales Amount in descending order.

 Once you click the OK button, you may be surprised by the outcome.
-If you observe the below screenshot, the Country is ordered by its sales amount in Descending.
+If you observe the screenshot below, the Country is ordered by its sales amount in Descending.
 But you can’t identify it.
-If you look closely, the United States is in the first place, and the united kingdom is in 3rd place.
+If you look closely, the United States is in the first place, and the United Kingdom is in 3rd place.